 As the teeth come in, those who suck their thumbs cause the teeth to protrude forward, creating spaces and issues with their bites.
 When this happens, orthodontics is the only way to correct the bite and teeth alignment.

 Drs.
 Savage, Sabol, & Visser are leading orthodontists trained to correct common problems associated with orthodontics.
+Our patients can start treatment for as little as $99 with low monthly payments.
 If you live in or around Virginia Beach, Norfolk, Chesapeake, or Virginia’s eastern shore, and want a beautiful smile, contact us today to schedule your free consultation.